Naereen/web-sphinx/beacon.en.rst

 .. meta::
-   :description lang=en: Google Analytics with a beacon image
+   :description lang=en: How to use Google Analytics with a beacon image
-   :description lang=fr: Google Analytics avec une petite image
+   :description lang=fr: Comment utiliser Google Analytics avec une petite image
+   :keywords: Google, Google Analytics, beacon, image, picture, without javascript, Google Analytics without javascript, Google Analytics with a picture, Google Analytics with an image, beacon analytics, beacon Google Analytics

 #################################################
  How to use Google Analytics with a beacon image